 Another type of machete is the Latin-style machete.
 These obviously came from Latin America.
 The main feature that makes them apart from other machetes is that they are lightweight and easy to handle.

-The next type of machete I came across was billhook machetes.
+The next type of machete I came across was the billhook machete.
 These came from Europe and Asia and are made from carbon steel to provide maximum durability and extra sharpness.
 They are ideal for chopping green vegetation.

 Panga machetes originate from Africa and are super sharp; they are often used to cut thick wood vegetation.
 Heavy machetes can be useful for clearing off the heavy brush and other vegetation.
 Lastly, the bolo machetes come from the Philippines and are suitable for cutting thick plants.